Transit Camp, A’zaz, SYRIA

 “My wife will die if she doesn’t have heart surgery in three or four days,” Asad Hoammed lamented as he prepared tea in his UN refugee tent.
 But getting the operation first requires getting her out of war-torn Syria and into a Turkish hospital that would somehow be willing to treat her for free.

-It’s been more than a month since Mr. Hoammed and his wife left their hometown of Tall-Rifat seeking Turkish medical care, but having no money to begin a new life outside Syria has made the crossing impossible.
+It’s been more than a month since Mr. Hoammed and his wife left their hometown of Tall-Rifat seeking Turkish medical care, but having no money or passport to begin a new life outside Syria has made the crossing impossible.
 Instead, they ended up in a refugee transit camp on the northern border with roughly 13,000 other Syrians waiting either to get into Turkey or for the war to end so they can go home and rebuild.
 Most fled intense violence and shelling in and around Aleppo.

 The tea was still too hot to drink, so Mr. Hoammed lit a cigarette.
 He took a slow drag as Syrian regime fighter jets bombed rebels laying siege to a military airport a few miles away.
 The distant thundering rattled none and inspired a few prayers for those likely killed, but the proximity posed no risk.
 Those few miles make a serious difference, as the transit camp is situated at the edge of Syria’s border with Turkey.
 Any approaching jet would risk obliteration by Turkish air defenses.

 Still, the transit camp isn’t a safe place to live.
 “One person is sick in every tent,” insisted the men gathered on Mr. Hoammed’s tarp floor.
 They blamed it on dirty drinking water.